Faces of Fear: World Wrestling Federation (1990-1991)

+New Japan Pro Wrestling (1993)

+They teamed in New Japan Pro-Wrestling in August 1993.
+They challenged The Hell Raisers for the IWGP Tag Team Championship but were unable to win the belts.

-World Championship Wrestling
+World Championship Wrestling (1996-1999)

+Faces of Fear (1996-1998)

-The Barbarian was reunited with Fifita, who was now wrestling under the ring name Meng, in WCW.
-Wrestling under the team name Faces of Fear, they were both members of Kevin Sullivan's Dungeon of Doom, a heel stable formed to oppose Hulk Hogan.
+In February 1996, The Barbarian returned to WCW and reunited with Haku who was now known as Meng, they were both members of the Dungeon of Doom, a heel stable formed to oppose Hulk Hogan, shortly after Meng and The Barbarian started teaming up again and were managed by Jimmy Hart.
+Kevin Sullivan (who was also the head booker for WCW) wanted to name the team "The Faces Of Fear" after Sullivan's previous stable The Three Faces of Fear.
 The Barbarian and Meng's first major appearance together was at Uncensored 1996, when they competed as part of the Alliance To End Hulkamania, a partnership between the Dungeon of Doom and the Four Horsemen, another heel stable.
 In a two-versus-eight Doomsday Cage match, Hogan and Randy Savage defeated the Alliance To End Hulkamania.

 Two months later, at Slamboree 1996, The Barbarian and Meng were on opposing teams in a "Lethal Lottery" tournament that saw partners supposedly chosen at random.
 The Barbarian teamed with Diamond Dallas Page (subbing for an injured Bobby Walker) in a victory over Meng and Hugh Morrus.
 The Faces of Fear were not pushed, and they received few high-profile matches in 1996.
 They competed at WCW's Hog Wild pay-per-view on August 10, but the match was televised on free WCW programming instead of the pay-per-view broadcast.
 At this event, they teamed with Kevin Sullivan to defeat Joe Gomez, Jim Powers and Mark Starr.